Best MTB Knee Pads for all Types of Riders of 2025

 Maintenance and Care

 Many manufacturers recommend hand washing them and letting them air dry.
-If the padding is removable, it should be taken out and washed off separately.
-If you want to wash them in a machine, don’t use a machine with a central agitator.
-Wash them on delicate with a mild detergent in cold or cool water and let them air dry afterward.
+If the padding is removable, it should be removed and washed separately.
+If you want to wash them in a machine, avoid using one with a central agitator.
+Wash them on a delicate cycle with a mild detergent in cold or cool water, and let them air dry afterward.

 Knee pads, particularly those with soft foams like these, should last for multiple seasons and through multiple impacts.
 Still, inspect them after a serious crash to ensure no debris has worked its way under the fabric of the pads and that the foam in the pads isn’t ripped or torn.
 When the elastic on the pads starts to weaken, and they won’t stay in place, it’s time to replace them.